 - Photoshop and InDesign experience helpful

-- Additional responsibilities will include research and administrative tasks, tabling at ASAP events, and assisting with general ASAP operations.
+- Additional responsibilities may include research and administrative tasks, tabling at community events and farmer’s markets, assisting with ASAP’s Local Food Experience fundraiser, supporting initiatives at regional farmer’s markets, and assisting with general ASAP operations.

 - Excellent written and oral communication skills